khamedtaha/Smart-City-Backend/README.md

 # Smart-City-Backend

-Smart-City-Backend is a powerful backend solution designed to integrate smart systems for managing accommodations like hotels and auberges.
-It leverages the Django framework for building the backend and integrates AI-powered recommendation systems using Optuna to provide personalized packages for users .
+Smart-City-Backend is a robust backend solution designed to integrate smart systems for managing various types of accommodations like hotels, auberges, and hauberges.
+The system leverages the Django framework for building the backend and integrates AI-powered recommendation systems using Optuna to provide personalized packages for users based on their preferences .

 ## Technologies Used
 - Python 3.10.11